mlflow/mlflow/docs/source/pipelines.rst

 .. _step-cards-key-concept:

-- **Step Cards**: Step Cards display :ref:`Pipeline <pipelines-key-concept>` results, including dataset profiles, model performance & explainability plots, overviews of the best model parameters found during tuning, and more.
+- **Step Cards**: Step Cards display the results produced by running a :ref:`Step <steps-key-concept>`, including dataset profiles, model performance & explainability plots, overviews of the best model parameters found during tuning, and more.
 Step Cards and their corresponding dataset and model information are also logged to MLflow Tracking.

 Usage
 -----